CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

     c.
 Translate campus names, e.g. *Main Campus* and *Liberty Campus*.
 Note that many campus names, e.g. *Burnet* in *Burnet Campus,* *Mason* in *Mason Campus,* *Liberty* in *Liberty Campus,* *College Hill* in *College Hill Campus,* and *Oak* in *Oak Campus,* refer to neighborhoods or streets and therefore should remain as-is.

     d.
 Use established equivalents of English acronyms unless no such equivalent exists.
 If no such equivalent exists, use the English acronym followed by a translation of the full term in parentheses.
+Subsequent mentions use the English acronym only.

 2. For languages which do not use Latin script: